-If you currently up to now have been a "dedicated meat-eater" (maybe you've already quit dairy for "allergy" reasons?), but are considering making a healthy lifestyle change this year, except you're not sure whether you'd be able to cut the mustard as a vegan or vegetarian for what ever reason, there is another option.
+So, you're currently a "dedicated meat-eater" right? (maybe you've already quit dairy for "allergy" reasons....), but are considering making a healthy lifestyle change this year, except you're not sure whether you'd be able to cut the mustard as a vegan or vegetarian, and the thought of going "cold turkey" (pun intended) with your meat and dairy consumption fills you with dread, then there is another option.
 Take the middle ground and become a ‘Flexitarian’, short for "flexible vegetarian", which means you giving up meat a couple of times a week.

 Even Arnold Schwarzenegger has been doing this and can be seen talking about it in this feature on the making of his meat reduction video co-produced by James Cameron, a prominent promoter of a plant-based (vegan) lifestyle.